History of the Philippines (1565–1898): Conquest under Philip II

-Philip II, whose name has remained attached to the islands, ordered and oversaw the conquest and colonization of the Philippines.
+Philip II ordered and oversaw the conquest of the Philippines.
 On November 19 or 20, 1564, a Spanish expedition of a mere 500 men led by Miguel López de Legazpi departed Barra de Navidad (modern Mexican state of Jalisco) with Augustinian friar and explorer Andrés de Urdaneta in the Viceroyalty of New Spain, arriving off Cebu on February 13, 1565, conquering it despite Cebuano opposition.
-Following Spanish law, Legaspi gasve Cebuano leaders three days fo accede to an offer of friendly relations before commenci8ng a war of conquest.
-Approximately 200-400 of Legaspi's men were Tlaxcalan soldiers, having allied themselves with Spain during the Spanish conquest of Mexico.
-Some of the Tlaxcalans settled permanently on the islands, and numerous Nahuatl words were absorbed into the Filipino languages.
+Following Spanish law, Legaspi gave Cebuano leaders three days to accede to an offer of friendly relations before commencing a war of conquest.
 More than 15,000 soldiers arrived from New Spain as new migrants during the 17th century, far outnumbering civilian arrivals.
 Most of these soldiers were criminals and young boys rather than men of character.
 (Note: This is according to statements in 1626 by Governors Fernando de Silva and in 1650 by Diego Fajardo Chacón.)
-Hardship for the colonizing soldiers contributed to looting and enslavement, despite the entreaties of representatives of the church who accompanied them.
+Hardship for the soldiers contributed to looting and enslavement, despite the entreaties of representatives of the church who accompanied them.
 In 1568, the Spanish Crown permitted the establishment of the encomienda system that it was abolishing in the New World, effectively legalizing a more oppressive conquest.
-Although slavery had been abolished in the Spanish Empire, it took around a century for it to be fully abolished in the Philippines due to the pre-colonial alipin system of slavery already existing in the islands.
+Although slavery had been abolished in the Spanish Empire, it took around a century for it to be fully abolished in the Philippines due to the pre-hispanic alipin system of slavery already existing in the islands.